-I was concerned about leaving at that time because I thought it would put us in the worst part of the journey (New York and Connecticut) right around rush hour.
+I was concerned about leaving at that time because I thought it would place us in the worst part of the journey (Connecticut) right around rush hour.
 Essentially it did, but somehow there was very little traffic compared to what we usually encounter.
 It was really quite astonishing!

 We decided to take a snack break at one of our usual pit stops along the way, Rein’s Deli.
-I already had a bagel with cream cheese waiting in the car for snacks later, so I chose to forego the bagel I usually get at the deli and just have the potato pancakes instead.
+I already had a bagel with cream cheese waiting in the car for snacks later, so I chose to forego the bagel I usually order at the deli and just have the potato pancakes—another favorite of ours—instead.
 Rich also ordered the potato pancakes as well as matzo ball soup, which we shared.

-It was while we were at the diner that Rich returned to the car to retrieve his vest and long story short, we realized we had brought the wrong car key fob with us!
-The only reason we were able to drive the car was that we had also brought the spare key fob as a backup (which we always do).
-We still wanted a backup, so we called Dad to ask if he could bring it up when he joins us on Tuesday.
+While we were eating, Rich returned to the car to retrieve his vest and long story short, we realized we had brought the wrong car key fob with us!
+The only reason we were able to drive the car was that we had also brought our spare key fob as a backup (which we always do).
+We still wanted to have a backup just in case, so we called Dad to ask if he could bring it up when he joins us on Tuesday.
 In the meantime we’ll just have to be extra careful that we don’t lose the one we have!